 It has all the applicable licenses, permits, authorities and consents to provide Services under this Agreement.

-It is the lawful owner/proprietor of the Services provided thereof, and has the right and authority to provide such Services to the Company.
+It is the lawful owner/proprietor of the Service Provider’s legal entityprovided thereof, and has the right and authority to provide such Services to the Company.
 This Agreement do not and will not conflict with the terms of any other agreement to which Vendor is a party

 The Services shall not violate, infringe or misappropriate any third party intellectual property or proprietary rights.